usgpo/link-service/README.md

 This error occurs when request parameters fail validation.
 Possible causes include the following:

-* No queries found for COLLECTION CODE.
+- No queries found for COLLECTION CODE.
 This error occurs if the value for collection is incorrect or has not been enabled yet.
 Please check the documentation for available collections and collection codes.

-* Request parameter XXXX is not found but is required.
+- Request parameter XXXX is not found but is required.
 This error occurs if a required parameter is missing in the URL.
 Please check the documentation for required parameters for each collection.

-* The value provided for XXXX is invalid.
+- The value provided for XXXX is invalid.
 One of the following [XXXX, YYYY] is expected.
 This error occurs if a value provided for a parameter is not among the listed choices.
 Please check the documentation for parameter values.

 ### Content File Not Found

 This error can occur for an invalid or unavailable link-type value.
-Allowable values are pdf, html, mods, premis and contentdetail.
+Allowable values are pdf, html, mods, premis and details.
 This error can also occur if a requested link-type is not available for a specific document.

 ### System Error

-Please contact contactcenter@gpo.gov to report any system errors encountered while using the Link Service.
+Please report any errors encountered while using the Link Service on https://ask.gpo.gov/s/contactsupport using the `govinfo.gov question` category.
+Please include the link you tried generating and what issue you are seeing.

-Cheers!